matthewleach/enki-web/web/computer-code/intro-var.md

 ---
 ## Content

-The HTML `<var>`, or the **variable** element, is used to represent a name of a variable in either a programming context or a mathematical expression.
+The HTML `<var>`, or the **Variable** element, is used to represent a name of a variable in either a programming context or a mathematical expression.

 Example:
 ```